Protocol Specification v1.0.0

 A Protocol Stack, Not a Framework Stack

-MPLP sits above agent frameworks and below applications, defining the normative lifecycle semantics that every conformant system must respect.
+MPLP sits above agent frameworks and below applications, defining lifecycle semantics that conformant systems are expected to respect.
+Formal definitions live in the documentation.

 Core Protocol